Aurora marble Rosa Portogallo (Portguese Pink Marble)

 FURTHER INFORMATION

-Rosa Portogallo is a very old rock, around 450 million years old.
-The pink colouration was created by iron oxide deposits in the form of microscopic hematite flakes between the calcite crystals of the original limestone, which became marble through metamorphosis over millions of years under the influence of pressure and heat.
-Depending on the concentration and distribution of the hematite in the stone, red veins and clouds form.
+Pink Portogallo is a very old stone, around 450 million years old.
+The pink colour is the result of iron oxide deposits in the form of microscopically small hematite flakes between the calcite crystals of the original limestone, which became marble through metamorphosis over millions of years under the influence of pressure and heat.
+Depending on the concentration and distribution of the haematite in the stone, red veins and clouds are formed.
 (Dark) grey veins consist of graphite, greenish veins of serpentine.

 Stone is a natural product.
 We endeavour to reproduce the appearance of our sculptured stones as accurately as possible in the illustrations so that the character of the stone can be recognised.
-Ultimately, each stone is a unique piece and the appearance may differ accordingly from the illustration.
+Ultimately, each stone is unique and the appearance may differ from the illustration.

 Here you will find interesting information on calculating the weight of a sculptor's stone.